-If your channel is terminated, you may be prohibited from accessing, possessing, or creating any other YouTube channels.
-When a channel is terminated, the channel owner receives an email explaining the reason for the termination.
+If your channel or account is terminated, you may be unable to use, own, or create any other YouTube channels/accounts.
+When a channel is terminated, the channel owner gets an email explaining the reason for the termination.

 Community Guidelines terminations

-- A single case of severe abuse (such as predatory behavior or spam)
+- A single case of severe abuse (such as predatory behavior, spam, or pornography)

-- Channels dedicated to a policy violation (hate speech, harassment, impersonation, etc)
+- Channels or accounts dedicated to a policy violation (like hate speech, harassment, or impersonation)

-If you believe that your channel has been terminated by mistake, you can appeal using this form.
+If you believe that your channel/account was terminated by mistake, you can appeal using this form.

 - Don’t submit an appeal request more than once.
 Multiple requests increase the volume to review and cause delays in our response.

 - Fill out the form as completely as possible including your Channel ID.
-The more information you provide the easier it will be to process your request.
+The more information you give us, the easier it will be to process your request.

-If your channel was terminated due to claims of copyright infringement and you believe the copyright claims against your account are incorrect, you may file a counter notification.
-This process is still available for those with terminated channels, but the counter notification webform will be inaccessible.
+If your channel was terminated due to copyright infringement claims and you think the claims are incorrect, you may file a counter notification.
+This process is still available for creators with terminated channels, but the counter notification webform will be inaccessible.
 You may submit a free-form counter notification.

 For more information on the counter-notification process, visit the Copyright Center.